 This is the area where the map/list will be shown, depending on the option you select.

-You can also right-click on the map and a pop-up menu will appear with some options/functions (in tablets you can click on the map with your finger and keep the pressing for a couple of seconds to simulate the right-click of a mouse)
+You can also right-click on the map and a pop-up menu will appear with some options/functions (in tablets and mobile phones you can click on the map with your finger and keep the pressing for a couple of seconds to simulate the right-click of a mouse)

-Notice that the show/hide options are for temporary use.
+Notice that the show/hide options are for temporarily use.
 For selecting the option permanently you have to do it with the layer/options selections (see 8 and 9)

 You can click on a callsign on the map to get more detailed information and links regarding it.
 If you click anywhere else you will get more information on that location in the Information Window (6).
 Clicking on a callsign can be cumbersome until you get used to it.
 Place the end of the index finger of the hand cursor near the middle of the callsign and then click.